GraphChi/graphchi-java/README.md

 # GraphChi-java
 Version 0.2

 ## News

+* Performance has been improved by parallelizing shard loading better (Oct 22, 2013)
 * GraphChi was moved to GitHub from Google Code (July 24).
 Please report/fix any broken links.
 * GraphChi's Java version has a new cool random walk simulation engine: https://github.com/GraphChi/graphchi-java/wiki/Personalized-Pagerank-with-DrunkardMob